hironytic/HNTask/Readme.md

 ]

 HNTask.all(tasks).then { value in
-    // after all task is resolved, this block is executed
+    // after all task is resolved, this block is executed.
-    // parameter value is an array contains resolved values
+    // the parameter value is an array contains the
-    // of each task in the same order. let list = value as (Any?)[]
+    // resolved values of each task in the same order. let list = value as (Any?)[]
     for v in list {
         if let name = v as?
 String {
-            self.addNameToList(name)
+            addNameToList(name)
         }
     }
     return nil